kingparra/hpfp/09_-_lists/outline.rst

 * 9.8 Spines and non-strict evaluation

   * p1.
-The structure that connects values together in composite datatypes is known as the spine.
+The structure that connects elements together in composite datatypes is known as the spine.

     * f1.
 An ASCII art representation of the list ``[1,2]`` as a tree of data constructors and their term-level arguments.